All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 the decoration showing a tower, a heraldic symbol of the Rezzonico and in the background the flag of the Order

 The elaborate decoration of the square is based on themes taken from the coats of arms of the Rezzonico and of the Knights of Malta.
 Piranesi redesigned also S. Maria del Priorato, a small church which stands on the very edge of the hill and which has a similar decoration.
+The church and the priory can be seen together from the river bank.

 South-eastern side of the square